rezkit/docs/docs/platform/dynamic-attributes/product-provider-integration.md

 -------------------------

-Once you've defined the attributes, RezKit will convert these definitions into a set of **CAKE**s for each passenger assigned to a reservation for your product.
+Once you've defined the attributes, RezKit will convert these definitions into a set of **Dynamic Attribute**s for each passenger assigned to a reservation for your product.

 :::note
 RezKit re-checks the attribute definitions for a product whenever a passenger is